 - Vajrayana Buddhism is the national religion of Bhutan.
 It follows the tantric Buddhist texts.

 Health, Military, and Politics

-- Bhutan lies directly between two giant neighbours China and India.
-These two nations are not on the best of terms and clash politically now and again.
+- Bhutan lies directly between two giant neighbours, China and India.
+These two nations are not on the best terms and clash politically now and again.
 However, Bhutan is the buffer between these two nations as it controls many crucial high mountain passes.

 - India and Bhutan have a friendly diplomatic relationship.
 The Bhutanese can cross into India with just their national ID cards, no visa necessary, and work without restrictions.
 Moreover, many Bhutanese go to India for further studies.

 - Parts of the mountainous borders are still in negotiation with China.
 Bhutan is still negotiating parts of its mountainous border with China.
 The Bhutanese have minimal diplomatic relations with their most prominent neighbour, Aside from land disputes.
 Now and again, the Chinese soldiers begin constructing roads and bridges in sensitive areas that cause uneasiness in Bhutan.

 - The King of Bhutan abdicated and gave the throne to his eldest son in 2008.
 Thus, King Jigme Khesar Namgyel Wangchuck became the youngest reigning monarch globally at 28.